Rabobank-Archive/rules/readme.md

 ## What it does ##

-It scans a VSTS-Project.
+It scans a Azure DevOps project.

 ## Things you need ##

-You need to configure the accountname and PAT for your project.
-The accountname is the part of the url before .visualstudio.com.
+You need to configure the organization, team project and PAT for your project.
+The organization is the part of the url dev.azure.com/<organization> or <organization>.visualstudio.com.
 For example: **somecompany** for https://somecompany.visualstudio.com.
 Another thing is your PAT, the Personal Access Token.
-This needs to  be Base64 encoded and configured in appsettings.machinename.json where **machinename** is the name of your machine.
-You can find it by executing *hostname* in a shell.
-For example my appsettings.LEON.json contains:
+This needs to  be _unencoded_ and configured in appsettings.user.json in the test projects:

 ```
 {
-  "Base64PAT": "OmxQWTQWIOUTQWITWIUHREWHHWOIEHOIEWH=",
-  "Accountname": "somecompany"
+  "token": "asdfjlkjasdf834234lkadf234us02sdf3"
 }
 ```

-LEON is my machinename btw.

-## How to use ##

-By running the Web application the default project will be scanned.
-It shows the Releasedefinitions found with the Environments and the Builds from the Artifacts.
+You can also override the organization and/or project from there.